raspiblitz/raspiblitz/README.md

 #### Package: Standard (around 250 USD)

-*The "Standard Package" is most tested and recommended if you can effort it.
+*The "Standard Package" is most tested and recommended if you can afford it.
 It aims to give you the best economic value to run all the RaspiBlitz features at a good performance and even allows you to self-validate your blockchain in under 3 days.*

 * RaspBerry Pi 4 2GB (or 4GB) [amazon](https://geni.us/raspiblitz-4-2gb)
 * RaspBerry Power Supply [amazon](https://geni.us/raspiblitz-ps)